"Dublin's winter magic really begins around May — a great time to plan ahead. Get ready for vibrant nights and busy streets."

 Why Visit Dublin?

-Dublin charms with its perfect blend of literary heritage, legendary pub culture, and Georgian elegance, where Viking roots, British colonial history, and fiercely independent Irish spirit create a capital that punches above its size with warmth and wit.
-The River Liffey bisects the city between elegant Georgian squares—Merrion Square where Oscar Wilde's statue lounges, and St. Stephen's Green's Victorian park—and the Temple Bar's cobblestone cultural quarter where traditional music sessions spill from pubs nightly.
+Dublin charms as Ireland's capital with its absolutely perfect blend of profound literary heritage, legendary traditional pub culture, and elegant Georgian architecture, where ancient Viking roots, centuries of complex British colonial history, and fiercely independent Irish Republican spirit create a compact European capital that punches far above its modest size with infectious warmth, quick wit, and that ineffable Irish quality called "craic" (pronounced crack, meaning fun/good times/banter).
+The River Liffey bisects the walkable city center between elegant Georgian residential squares—Merrion Square where Oscar Wilde's colorful statue lounges provocatively on a rock, and St. Stephen's Green's beautifully manicured Victorian park with duck pond—and the touristy-but-fun Temple Bar cobblestone cultural quarter where traditional Irish music sessions spill from packed pubs nightly accompanied by Guinness pints and toe-tapping.

 What to Do